How Long Does It Take To Learn A New Job?

 Learning a new job

-This could mean taking a few minutes to yourself during your lunch break.
-Or going for a walk after work.
+This could mean a few minutes for yourself during lunch or a walk after work.

-Some like to work for a few hours and then take a break.
-Others prefer to work for shorter periods and take more frequent breaks.
-Find what works best for you and stick to it.
+Some people like to work for a while and then take a break.
+Others prefer working shorter periods with many short breaks.
+Find what works best for you and keep doing it.

 11. Be Willing To Make Mistakes:

-And if you find that you’re making the same mistake over and over, ask for help.
-A co-worker or your boss can give you some pointers on how to improve.
+If you keep making the same mistake, ask for help!
+A friend at work or your boss can offer tips and advice on how to improve.

 12. Persevere: